Lombiq/Orchard-Dojo-Library/Library/ContributionGuideLines.md

 - Files named Index.md are automatically opened when requesting their folder.
 - You can use relative links to link between files; paths are the same online as they are in the repository.
 Keep in mind that links to folders (when the Index file is opened automatically) must end with a slash (/) while links to files shouldn't.
 - Add 3 line breaks after an H1, 2 before (if it's not immediately after an H1) and 1 after an H2.
+- When adding inline code snippets use the `apostroph-delimited syntax`.